I know what it’s like to have a pair of cleats that smell terrible!

-To remove the smell from your cleats, you need to deal with the odor-causing bacteria growing in your cleats.
-To do this, first, thoroughly clean and dry your cleats.
+To remove the smell from your cleats, first, thoroughly clean and dry your cleats.
 Next, place your cleats in the freezer overnight.
 Then, once the cleats are defrosted, add a deodorizer to your cleats for a fresh smell.
+This process deals with the odor-causing bacteria growing in your cleats leaving you with cleats that no longer stink!

-There are several ways to ensure you get rid of the smell from your cleats (including freezing them!).
+This process will stop your cleats from smelling 9 times out of 10, but there are several other ways (including freezing them!) to ensure you get rid of the smell from your cleats.

 Keep reading, and I’ll explain several different methods and give you my top tips on how to make your cleats smell fresh and ready for your next game!